On this page

 GST and invoice fit

-If your commercial customers need GST invoices, the software must support the fields, line-item structure, and tax handling your accountant expects.
-A field service app that creates a generic invoice but still forces your team to rebuild the same bill elsewhere is not saving time.
+For Indian field service management software, GST and invoice fit is a core buying criterion.
+If your commercial customers need GST invoices, the software must support the fields, line-item structure, taxes, discounts, service charges, and parts billing your accountant expects.
+A field service app that creates a generic invoice but still forces your team to rebuild the same bill elsewhere is not saving time; it is just moving the billing error to a later step.

 WhatsApp is part of the workflow

-Indian customers expect WhatsApp updates.
-Technicians also use WhatsApp for photos, directions, and quick coordination.
-The software does not need to replace WhatsApp entirely.
+For Indian service teams, WhatsApp is part of the workflow because customers expect updates there and technicians already use it for photos, directions, and quick coordination.
+Field service management software does not need to replace WhatsApp entirely.
 It needs to stop WhatsApp from becoming the database.
+The important records, such as job status, proof, parts used, payment status, and customer history, should live inside the FSM system.

 AMC and preventive maintenance matter

-A lot of field service revenue in India comes from recurring service contracts, not just one-time jobs.
-If the platform does not handle visits, reminders, renewals, and reports, the business will still miss revenue.
+AMC and preventive maintenance matter because a lot of field service revenue in India comes from recurring service contracts, not only one-time jobs.
+If the FSM platform does not handle planned visits, completed visits, skipped visits, renewal reminders, customer reports, and payment follow-up, the business will still miss revenue.
+This is especially important for HVAC, RO, elevator, solar, CCTV, pest control, and facility maintenance teams.

 Mobile adoption matters more than long feature lists

-Technicians will not use a system that takes too many taps, loads slowly, or feels designed for office staff.
+Mobile adoption matters more than long feature lists because technicians will not use a system that takes too many taps, loads slowly, or feels designed only for office staff.
 The field workflow has to be simple enough to use on a normal Android phone in real conditions.
+If technicians avoid the mobile app, the office will return to calls and WhatsApp, and the FSM software will lose its operating value.

 Price has to match SMB margins